drawrowfly/tiktok-scraper/README.md

         referer: 'https://www.tiktok.com/',
         cookie: `tt_webid_v2=68dssds`,
     },

     // Download video without the watermark: {boolean default: false}
     // Set to true to download without the watermark
     // This option will affect the execution speed
     noWaterMark: false,

     // Create link to HD video: {boolean default: false}
     // This option will only work if {noWaterMark} is set to {true}
     hdVideo: false,

     // verifyFp is used to verify the request and avoid captcha
     // When you are using proxy then there are high chances that the request will be
     // blocked with captcha
     // You can set your own verifyFp value or default(hardcoded) will be used
-    verifyFp: ''
+    verifyFp: '',

+    // Switch main host to Tiktok test enpoint.
+    // When your requests are blocked by captcha you can try to use Tiktok test endpoints.
+    useTestEndpoints: false
 };
 ```